sensu/sensu-docs/content/sensu-go/6.4/api/core/events.md

 ### Example {#events-post-example}

 In the following example, an HTTP POST request is submitted to the `/events` API endpoint to create an event.
-The request includes information about the check and entity represented by the event and returns a successful HTTP `201 Created` response and the event definition.
+The request includes information about the check and entity represented by the event:

 {{< code shell >}}
 curl -X POST \